 When we arrived at their secluded workshop in rural Somerset, we found Maria and Charles ‒ the fine furniture designer-makers duo behind Byron & Gómez ‒ immersed in preparations for the upcoming Contemporary Craft Festival in Devon.
 Taking a break from their work, we had a chat about their furniture making venture and they showed us some of their finished pieces and their work in progress.
 Infused with the highest level of craftsmanship, dedication and attention to detail, their creations are not only perfectly executed decorative and functional design pieces that are a pleasure to look at and engage with, but also a beautifully tactile expression of harmony and timelessness.

-Who are Maria and Charles behind BYRON & GÓMEZ?
+Who are Maria and Charles, the duo behind BYRON & GÓMEZ?

 Maria: Charlie is a daydreamer who often smiles on his own.
 He is extremely creative and the best person to solve three dimensional problems.
 He keeps calm when I panic and is never in a hurry, which sometimes drives me mad.
 He loves being with friends and family and gets distracted from his own distractions.
 He works hard and puts a lot of effort into his work but mostly he likes to play games and potter about.

 Charles: Maria is driven, she knows what she wants and she goes for it.
 She normally gets it too, through a combination of hard work and uncanny luck.
 So lucky my family are hesitant to play cards with her anymore.
 She’s passionate and not afraid to say what she thinks, she’s the most genuine person I know.
 Despite being a hard worker she loves a lazy Sunday complete with a lie in and an afternoon nap.
 She’s a bit of a trickster too, once she convinced me she had forgotten her passport on the way to the airport only to reveal it after 10 minutes of panic.

 Where does your passion for furniture come from?